 Ann McMahon Quintero, mezzo-soprano

-Her recent operatic appearances have included The Old Lady (Candide) with Arizona and Portland Opera; Ulrica (Un ballo in maschera) with Austin Lyric Opera, Suor Pazienza (Giordano’s Mese Mariano) with the Spoleto Festival (USA), Mary (Der fliegende Holländer) and Hippolyta (A Midsummer Night’s Dream) with Boston Lyric Opera, Mistress Quickly (Falstaff) with Virginia Opera, Opera Delaware and Opéra de Lausanne; Amneris (Aida) with Annapolis Opera; Azucena (Il trovatore) at both Musica Viva Hong Kong and Opéra Royal de Wallonie.
-Her operatic roles with the Boston Baroque have included the title role in Vivaldi’s Juditha Triumphans; Storgé in Handel’s Jephtha and Cornelia in Handel’s Giulio Cesare.
+Her recent operatic appearances have included The Old Lady (Candide) with Arizona and Portland Opera; Ulrica (Un ballo in maschera) with Austin Lyric Opera, Suor Pazienza (Giordano’s Mese Mariano) with the Spoleto Festival (USA), Mary (Der fliegende Holländer) and Hippolyta (A Midsummer Night’s Dream) with Boston Lyric Opera, Mistress Quickly (Falstaff) with Virginia Opera, Opera Delaware and Opéra de Lausanne, Amneris (Aida) with Annapolis Opera, and Azucena (Il trovatore) at Musica Viva Hong Kong and Opéra Royal de Wallonie.
+Her operatic roles with the Boston Baroque have included the title role in Vivaldi’s Juditha Triumphans, Storgé in Handel’s Jephtha and Cornelia in Handel’s Giulio Cesare.

-Ms. Quintero made her international operatic debut with New Israeli Opera as La Haine in Gluck’s Armide and returned to the company as Marquise Melibea (Il viaggio a Reims).
-She sang Baba the Turk (The Rake’s Progress) with Angers Nantes Opera, joined Teatro alla Scala for its production of Lorin Maazel’s 1984; sang Olga Olsen (Street Scene) with Opera Theatre of Saint Louis; Isabella (L’italiana in Algeri) with Palm Beach Opera, Gertrude (Roméo et Juliette) with Toledo Opera; and Glaša (Kátya Kabanová) and Teresa (La sonnambula) with The Santa Fe Opera.
-Other roles include Auntie in Peter Grimes, Tisbe in La Cenerentola, and Dritte Dame in Die Zauberflöte with Washington National Opera.
+Other roles include La Haine in Gluck’s Armide with New Israeli Opera (her international debut), Baba the Turk (The Rake’s Progress) with Angers Nantes Opera, Olga Olsen (Street Scene) with Opera Theatre of Saint Louis, Isabella (L’italiana in Algeri) with Palm Beach Opera, Gertrude (Roméo et Juliette) with Toledo Opera, Glaša (Kátya Kabanová) and Teresa (La sonnambula) with The Santa Fe Opera, Auntie in Peter Grimes, Tisbe in La Cenerentola and Dritte Dame in Die Zauberflöte with Washington National Opera.